Hihaheho/Desk/README.md

 ## How does it work?

-Desk is powered by *Desk Programming Language* and *Desk Kernel*.
+Desk is powered by several systems:

+- Desk Programming Language (Desk-lang)
+- Desk Kernel (dkernel)
+- Desk Editor
+- Desk VM (DVM)
+- Desk Compiler (deskc)
+- Desk Window Manager (DeskWM)
+- and so on ...

 ### Desk Programming Language

-Desk programming language (Desk-lang) is a programming language which has:
+Desk-lang is a programming language which has:

 - Minimalistic syntax and semantics
 - Type system with inference
 - Algebraic effects
 - Content-addressable by type and UUID
-- Embeddable interpreter
-- 🚧 Compiler for performant binary

-🚧 not yet implemented

 Any data and programs on Desk apps are finally evaluated as snippets of Desk-lang.

 ### Desk Kernel

-Desk kernel (Dkernel) is a platform-agnostic environment for writing and running Desk-lang.
+Dkernel is a platform-agnostic environment for writing and running Desk-lang.
 Functionalities and UIs of Desk apps are made up by syscall of Dkernel.

 Dkernel provides these features:

-- 🚧 File system for Desk-lang
+- File system for Desk-lang
-- 🚧 Type-driven UI components
-- 🚧 Incremental computation engine
+- Permission management system
-- 🚧 Realtime collaboration support
+- Realtime collaboration support
 - 🚧 Package management system
 - 🚧 Version control system

+🚧 not yet implemented

+### Other systems

+- Desk Editor provides 🚧 type-driven UI for Desk-lang
+- DVM provides 🚧 incremental computation
-- 🚧 Permission management system
+- Deskc provides 🚧 incremental compilation
-- 🚧 3D/2D rendering with meshes
+- DeskWM provides 🚧 3D/2D rendering with meshes

 🚧 not yet implemented